MayankRaikwar/SoK-of-Used-Cryptography-in-Blockchain/README.md

 ----
 #### Research Problem 20:
-Construct a new blockchain mecha- nism that uses an incremental hash function for updates of the distributed ledger.
+Construct a new blockchain mechanism that uses an incremental hash function for updates of the distributed ledger.

 ----
 #### Research Problem 21: